 • Behavioural flexibility in choice modelling - bridging the gap with behavioural economics

 • Understanding hypothetical bias in stated preference data for transport studies

 • Integrated modelling of land use and transport related long-term and short-term choices

 • Developing travel behaviour models using mobile phone data

-In addition to research study associated with a specific project, prospective students can also suggest their own topic.
-In this case, we ask prospective students to contact us for an informal discussion, before submitting a research proposal.
+In addition to research study associated with a specific project, prospective postgraduate researchers can also suggest their own topic.
+In this case, we ask prospective postgraduate researchers to contact us for an informal discussion, before submitting a research proposal.

 Study with us